paduagroup/fftool/README.md

     field.
 After the z-matrix and the informations above, the name of a file with force field parameters can be supplied.

-    The MDL `.mol` format is widely used, containing a table with coordinates and also bonds.
+    The MDL Molfile `.mol` file format contains a table with coordinates and also bonds.
 The name of a file with force field parameters can be given in the first line after the molecule name or in the third line.
 If the keyword `reconnect` is present after the force field filename, then connectivity will be deduced based on bond distances from the force field.

+    The PDB file format `.pdb` is a standard for atomic coordinates of molecules, widely used for proteins.
+The name of a file with force field parameters can be given on a `COMPND` record after the molecule name.
+    Connectivity is deduced from the bond lengths in the force field (`CONNECT` records are not read).

-    The `.xyz` is also widely used, containing atomic coordinates only.
+    The XYZ file format `.xyz` contains atomic coordinates only.
 The name of a file with force field parameters can be given in the second line after the molecule name and in this case connectivity is deduced from the bond lengths in the force field.

     There are many free tools to create MDL mol files, xyz files or z-matrices, which are common formats in computational chemistry